5axes/CustomSupportCylinder/README.md

 # Custom Supports plugin for Cura

 Cura plugin which enables you to add custom cylindical supports.
-It is based on the CustomSupports plugin version of Krasimir Stenanov Custom Supports plugin : http://lokspace.eu/cura-custom-supports-plugin/.
+It is based on the CustomSupports plugin version of Krasimir Stenanov Custom Supports plugin : http://lokspace.eu/cura-custom-supports-plugin/
+Source code on Github : https://github.com/lokster/cura-custom-supports/tree/master/CustomSupports

 The initial version was tested on Cura 4.5